ozimmortal/commits/README.md

  -- So many of us need so much less than we have especially when so many of us are in need  Thu Jan  9 12:00:36 2025

  -- I'd like to meet with Tim Cook.
 I got some ideas  Thu Jan  9 13:00:24 2025

+ -- I'm going to personally see to it that Taylor Swift gets her masters back.
+Scooter is a close family friend  Thu Jan  9 14:00:25 2025